-The Fund invests in high-growth knowledge intensive early stage companies spun-out from or associated with Imperial College London with the potential for significant capital growth.
+The Fund invests in high-growth knowledge intensive early stage companies principally spun out from the Northern Triangle Universities of Leeds, Manchester and Sheffield with the potential for significant capital growth.

 The key factors that will affect returns for investors are the health of the economy and the financial strength and strategic interest of companies which are likely to be partners and/or acquirers of the fund's portfolio companies in the future.
 Specific industry factors, such as the price of oil and semiconductor component availability, will have varied impacts on portfolio companies, both positive and negative.
 The comparative value of other assets, including stock indices, is also a factor in the valuation of portfolio companies, especially at exit.
 As private companies, the main factor in the valuation of a portfolio company before it reaches the commercial stage (where traditional metrics such as price-to-revenues, price-to-profit are more commonly used), is at what valuation can they raise money.
 This is determined by the level of interest in the portfolio company and its technology, the value of the economic proposition, intellectual property value and the strength of the management and scientific teams.